Skip to main content

 • transactionId: The identifier of the order that contains the purchased product.

 Audience only processes an Order Place once.
-If the same Order Place is sent multiple times, Audience will only only communicate purchases to the Ad Server once.
+If the same Order Place is sent multiple times, Audience will only communicate purchases to the Ad Server once.
 This is done to prevent duplicate purchases from being sent, which could lead to incorrect attribution and ad serving behavior.

 Kevel Ad Server Customers with Multiple Networks